It’s Time to Make Food Fun Again!

 You can always make more money, but you can’t make more time.
 Wouldn’t you rather spend the time laughing and connecting with your family and friends while cooking and eating a delicious meal together, versus waiting in the drive through at Chick-fil-a.

 How Does the University Work?

 The Eat Out At Home University is built around three frameworks: INFORMATION, INSPIRATION & APPLICATION.

 Okay, so what does that mean exactly?
 I'm glad you asked.

-Every week, you will receive a new WEEKLY MODULE.
+Every month, you will receive a new COOKING TECHNIQUE MODULE.
 Each module will cover a specify topic or technique.
-The weekly modules are filled with either videos, recipes, or informational documents to help you master the art of cooking.
+The monthly modules are filled with videos, recipes, and informational documents to help you master the art of cooking.

 Inside of Eat Out At Home University there will be a LIVE COOKING CLASS each a month.
 The classes will be live so that you will be able to see recipes made in real time, get a deeper understanding of the techniques demonstrated, cook along and ask all of your questions.